-In this episode, we explore student activism in a K-8 elementary school in Chicago, USA
+In Episode 22: we explore the power of student activism in a K-8 elementary school in Chicago, USA

 CLICK PLAY TO LISTEN TO MY CONVERSATION WITH – NAKISHA HOBBS

 Nakisha is the Principal and Co-founder of Village Leadership Academy in Chicago, USA.